griffithlab/civic-docs/docs/about/scientific-advisory-board.rst

    **Area of Expertise:** Computational Tools and Data Sharing |br|
    **SAB Service:** 2022-present |br|

 Andrew Su is a Professor at the Scripps Research Institute in the Department of Integrative, Structural and Computational Biology (ISCB).
 Dr. Su also holds an appointment in the Scripps Research Institute Department of Molecular Medicine.
 His research focuses on building and applying bioinformatics infrastructure for biomedical discovery.
-His research has a particular emphasis on leveraging crowdsourcing for genetics and genomics.
+Dr. Su's lab has a particular emphasis on leveraging crowdsourcing for genetics and genomics.
 Representative projects include the Gene Wiki, BioGPS, MyGene.Info, and Mark2Cure, each of which engages the crowd to help organize biomedical knowledge.
 These resources are collectively used millions of times every month by members of the research community, by students, and by the general public.
 These tools harness the collective intelligence of the biological community to systematically improve the organization and access to gene annotation information.
-Similar to the CIViC resource, some of the resources Dr. Su's lab has craeted leverage crowdsourcing.
-Dr. Su is a world recognized expert in and advocate for open data sharing.
+Dr. Su is a world recognized expert and advocate for open data sharing.
 |br|

 .. |br| raw:: html